sethspr/sethspr/README.md

 ### Hello there 👋
 ---

-I am a full-stack software engineer based in Orlando, FL who is dedicated to mastering the art of web development and building scalable, efficient applications.
-With a background in technical sales and leadership within the commercial construction industry, I am eager to leverage my skills and education to contribute towards innovative projects and drive impactful solutions in the tech industry.
+I am an aspiring full-stack software engineer based in Orlando, FL dedicated to creating web development applications and building scalable, efficient programs.
+I am most proficient, and drawn to, Python at the moment - with JavaScript/React as my next strongest language.
+I am a recent Flatiron School alumni where I completed the Full-Stack Software Engineering program.
+My previous career was in technical sales and leadership within the commercial construction industry.
+Now, I'm super excited to break into the Tech world and continue the journey towards becoming a software engineer.

+Thanks for stopping by and looking at my work!!

 ---
 <div align="center">